JulianKowalczuk/united_ideas_flutter_test/README.md

 ## Additional steps to run app

+### Setup .env file
+Copy .env.example to .env and set envs there

 ### Set network policy to allow plaintext connections (should be only used for debugging)

 https://flutter.dev/docs/release/breaking-changes/network-policy-ios-android#allowing-cleartext-connection-for-debug-builds